ansible/awx-operator/README.md

       tower_task_image: ansible/awx_task:9.2.0
       tower_web_image: ansible/awx_web:9.2.0

+### Ingress Types

+Depending on the cluster that you're running on, you may wish to use an `Ingress` to access your tower or you may wish to use a `Route` to access your tower.
+To toggle between these two options, you can add the following to your Tower custom resource:

+    ---
+    spec:
+      ...
+      tower_ingress_type: Route

+By default, this is configured to use `Ingress`.

+### Privileged Tasks

+Depending on the type of tasks that you'll be running, you may find that you need the tower task pod to run as `privileged`.
+This can open yourself up to a variety of security concerns, so you should be aware (and verify that you have the privileges) to do this if necessary.
+In order to toggle this feature, you can add the following to your Tower custom resource:

+    ---
+    spec:
+      ...
+      tower_task_privileged: true

+If you are attempting to do this on an OpenShift cluster, you will need to grant the `tower` ServiceAccount the `privileged` SCC, which can be done with:

+    oc adm policy add-scc-to-user privileged -z tower

+Again, this is the most relaxed SCC that is provided by OpenShift, so be sure to familiarize yourself with the security concerns that accompany this action.

 ### Persistent storage for Postgres

 If you need to use a specific storage class for Postgres' storage, specify `tower_postgres_storage_class` in your Tower spec: